Aesthetic Realism

 Links to Aesthetic Realism Resources

-John Singer Sargent's Madame X, an Aesthetic Realism Discussion
+John Singer Sargent's Madame X

 Essays and News Pieces about Aesthetic Realism

-The Place of Aesthetic Realism in Culture,"Friends of Aesthetic Realism — Countering the Lies
+The Place of Aesthetic Realism in Culture,

-Copyright © 2001-2009 by Arnold Perey.
-All rights reserved
+Copyright © 2001-2016 by Arnold Perey.
+All Rights Reserved